Dr Dibin Zhu

 Senior Lecturer in Energy Harvesting and Power Man

 Extension: (Streatham) 4660

-Dr Dibin Zhu is a Lecturer in the Energy Harvesting Research Group at Exeter.
+Dr Dibin Zhu is a Senior Lecturer in the Energy Harvesting Research Group at Exeter.
 He received BEng in Information and Control Engineering from Shanghai Jiao Tong University, China, in 2004.
 He joined the University of Southampton in October 2004 where he was awarded MSc in RF Communication Systems in 2005 and PhD in Electrical and Electronic Engineering in 2009, respectively.
 His PhD topic was "Methods of frequency tuning vibration-based micro-generators".
 After obtaining his PhD, he had worked as a Research Fellow and later a Senior Research Fellow in Electronics and Electrical Engineering Group in the University of Southampton for over six years.
 He then worked at Coventry University as a Lecturer in Electronic Engineering for a year before joining the University of Exeter in September 2016.